Westchester Man Confirmed As Second Positive Case Of Coronavirus In New York

 A Westchester man has been confirmed as being positive for the second case of the novel coronavirus in New York State.

-The man, now identified as an attorney who lives in New Rochelle, works in Manhattan.
-Cuomo said the man has an underlying respiratory illness.
+The man, now identified as an attorney who lives in New Rochelle and works in Manhattan, has an underlying respiratory illness, Cuomo said.

 He recently traveled to Miami, but no direct connection to China or any country on the virus watch list has been established, making it an apparent case of "community spread" COVID-19, Cuomo said.